broadinstitute/GeLiNEA/README.md

 ## Citing GeLiNEA

-To cite your use of the GeLiNEA please reference **Yilong Zou _et al_.: Plasticity of polyunsaturated ether phospholipids promotes ferroptosis susceptibility and evasion.**
+To cite your use of the GeLiNEA please reference **Yilong Zou _et al_.: [Plasticity of polyunsaturated ether phospholipids promotes ferroptosis susceptibility and evasion.](https://www.nature.com/articles/s41586-020-2732-8)  _Nature (2020)_.**